Choosing the Right High School

 Preparing for Your First Day

 Students who live within a 15 mile radius of Chesterton may receive busing according to their home public school district.
 Applications for transportation are required each year and are approved by the student’s home public school district.
+Students outside the 15 mile radius are responsible for their own transportation.
+Many families form carpools to share transportation.
+Please ask the main office for more details.

 The tradition of school uniforms goes back to Medieval times when cap and gowns were required at universities.
 Thus, all students regardless of background would dress alike and all would show an outward sign of their dedication to that university.
 Our school uniform policy supports three goals: modesty, professionalism and unity/school spirit.